TedHusted/awake/awake.md/awake.md

 	“Is there any way I can get one of these consoles?”

 	“Not really.
-We don’t sell them, and the range is only a few feet.”
+We don’t sell them.
+The range is only a few feet.”

 	“Thank you, Frederico,” says Park.
 “We’ll be in touch if there is anything further.”